AXA health insurance spotlight

 AXA’s core policy, named Personal Health, covers treatment for a range of conditions.
 It aims to help policyholders access high-quality treatment when facing major health issues or other medical conditions, subject to the cover chosen by the policyholder.
 We’ve covered some of the main features that anyone considering purchasing a policy with AXA should be aware of.
 As an independent health insurance broker working with AXA and other leading health insurance providers, we can offer you impartial advice and answer any questions should you wish to learn more.

 Active Plus is an online portal to purchase products relating to health, fitness and wellbeing.
-AXA PPP members are offered discounted rates on experiences, memberships and more around the central theme of activities and products that help people live a healthier life.
+AXA Health members are offered exclusive products and discounted rates on experiences, memberships and more around the central theme of activities and products that help people live a healthier life.

 Continuation of work